randallgann/rag-widget/docs/UI/ChannelChatUIImplementationPlan.md

 ### Data Flow

+1. **Initialization**
-1. User navigates to channel chat from channel details
+   - User navigates to channel chat from channel details page
+   - Frontend creates a chat session via HTTP API with the channel ID as contextId
-2. Frontend establishes SignalR connection with chat-copilot webapi
+   - Frontend establishes SignalR connection with chat-copilot webapi's MessageRelayHub
+   - Connection joins a group specific to the chat session

+2. **Sending Messages**
+   - User enters a message in the chat interface
+   - Message is sent to webapi via HTTP POST to `/chats/{chatId}/messages`
-   - Connection includes channel ID and authentication context
+   - The channel ID is included as contextId to maintain channel-specific context

-   - Connection is scoped to receive updates only for this channel
-3. User messages are sent to webapi through SignalR connection
+3. **Receiving Updates**
-4. Responses from LLM are received in real-time through the same connection
+   - Bot responses are received in real-time through the SignalR connection
+   - Status updates (like "bot is thinking") come through SignalR events
+   - Other user interactions (if implementing multi-user chat) are also received via SignalR

+4. **Persistence**
-5. Chat history is persisted server-side and loaded on reconnection
+   - Chat history is persisted server-side by the chat-copilot webapi
+   - Previous messages can be loaded via HTTP GET to `/chats/{chatId}/messages`
+   - Chat sessions for a specific channel can be retrieved via GET to `/chats/context/{channelId}`

 ## UI/UX Design